jacksonc4/CS308/README.md

 # CS308 VCU Capstone Project

 ## Active/Active Cloud Infrastructure
-The cloud platform for this project is Amazon Web Services (https://aws.amazon.com).
+The cloud platform for this project is Amazon Web Services (https://aws.amazon.com), and the persistent database will be Apache Cassandra (http://cassandra.apache.org/).
 Group members
 ---
 Curtis Jackson